 In addition to teaching, Jessica is the editor of Aligned Mag, an online journal dedicated to the guru within.
 She is steeped in the evolution of yoga in the West and continues to dive deeper

-Jillian Schiavi is a 200 HR RYS vinyasa teacher who began her teaching journey in 2010 at Yoga to the People NYC.
+Jewel City Yoga Director, Jillian Schiavi is a 200 HR ERYT vinyasa teacher who began her teaching journey in 2010 at Yoga to the People NYC.
 Since then, she's taught in Massachusetts, Chicago, Oakland, and Brooklyn, and brings her experience, insight, and intuition to her teaching style.
-An artist and writer, her creativity also informs her sequencing, instruction, and the emphasis she places on moving with the breath.
+An artist and writer, her creativity also informs her sequencing, instruction, and the emphasis she places on pranayama, and moving gracefully with breath.
 She loves connecting to the community of students in her classes, and believes that yoga is most effective when practiced off the mat and out in the world.

 Keely Angel is an visual artist, musician and teacher of contemplative and embodiment practices.
 She is inspired by the Indian wisdom traditions of non-dual Tantra and Bhakti yoga.
 Keely has taught Hatha yoga in New York City since 2012, guiding people of all ages and physical capabilities to find a deeper sense of mind/body integration.
 She recently completed a 500 hour Hatha training with Tara Glazier and a Kundalini training with Guru Dharam Khalsa and Siri Sat Kaur.
 Keely lives in Brooklyn with her husband Aaron, and their daughter Jaya.